-Likewise, as set forth in Article 3 of the Law 11/2009, the entity/entities of the Group shall no longer be included in the special tax regime established in said Law and shall begin paying taxes under the general corporate income tax regime in the same tax period in which any of the following circumstances arise:
+Likewise, as detailed in Article 3 of the Law 11/2009 on SOCIMIs, the entity shall no longer be included in the special tax regime established in said Law, and shall begin paying taxes under the general Corporate Income Tax regime, in the same tax period in which any of the following circumstances arise:

-- It is excluded from trading on regulated markets or in a multi-lateral trading system. - It substantially breaches the information obligations referenced in Article 11 of said Law, unless the report for the following period corrects such breach. - It fails to adopt the total or partial distribution or payment of the dividends under the terms and within the periods referenced in Article 6 of said Law.
-In this case, taxation under the general regime shall take place in the tax period referencing the reporting period in which the profits giving rise to said dividends were earned. - It waives the application of this special tax regime. - It fails to fulfil any other requirements stipulated in said Law in order for the entity/entities to be able to apply the special tax regime, except where the failure to fulfil said requirement is corrected within the following period.
-Nevertheless, the breach of the period referenced in Article 3.3 on the maximum period for holding leased assets of said Law shall not lead to exclusion from the special tax regime.
+- The exclusion from trading on regulated markets or in a multi-lateral trading system. - The substantial breach of the information obligations referenced in Article 11 of said Law, unless the following report corrects such breach. - The failure to agree to the total or partial distribution or payment of the dividends under the terms and within the periods referenced in Article 6 of said Law.
+In this case, taxation under the general regime shall take place in the tax period referencing the reporting period in which the profits giving rise to said dividends were made. - The renouncement of the application of this special tax regime. - The failure to fulfil any other requirements stipulated in said Law in order for the entity to apply the special tax regime, except where the failure to fulfil said requirement is corrected within the following period.
+Nevertheless, the breach of the period referenced in Article 3.3 of this law on the 3-year leasing period for assets shall not lead to exclusion from the special tax regime.